FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/t_dynamically_create_files.md

 > **Note**
 >
-> The ATTSUSER field is presently not managed by Central Governance.
+> Note: The ATTSUSER field is presently not managed by Central Governance.

 Example 2
-&lt;/p>
+&lt;/p&gt;

 To create a large (greater than 215,000 records) Transfer CFT catalog: